 First-Year Summer Reading Group Discussion Leader Guidelines

-Tattoos on the Heart was selected as the 2013 First-Year Summer Reading book because of the book's relation to the University's mission of service to others and social equality.
+Little Princes was selected as the 2014 First-Year Summer Reading book because of the book's relation to the University's mission of service to others and social equality.
 Additional resources for faculty, staff and students are on the First-Year Summer Reading website to encourage further learning.

 The Mission of Saint Louis University is the pursuit of truth for the greater glory of God and for the service of humanity.
 The University seeks excellence in the fulfillment of its corporate purposes of teaching, research and community service.
 It is dedicated to leadership in the continuing quest for understanding of God's creation, and for the discovery, dissemination and integration of the values, knowledge and skills required to transform society in the spirit of the Gospels.
 As a Catholic, Jesuit University, the pursuit is motivated by the inspiration and values of the Judaeo-Christian tradition and is guided by the spiritual and intellectual ideals of the Society of Jesus.

 - Each group will have a faculty or staff member as the primary discussion leader.